Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Methodology

-\paragraph{Why not probabilistic metrics?} Kullback–Leibler and Jensen–Shannon divergences are well-suited for comparing probability distributions but require vectors to sum to unity.
-Our macro-attributes are independent capability dimensions, not components of a probability simplex, making geometric metrics more natural.
+Kullback–Leibler and Jensen–Shannon divergences are well-suited for comparing probability distributions but require vectors to sum to unity.
+Our macro-attributes are independent capability dimensions, not components of a probability simplex, making geometric metrics more~natural.